-The bride has just asked you to be the maid of honor and, oh, by the way, would you like to give a speech?
+The bride has just asked you to be the maid of honor and, oh, by the way, would you please give a speech?
 No worries – you got this.
 Here are four examples of successful maid of honor speeches we have written for real weddings.

-If you are looking for maid of honor speech ideas or examples of maid of honor speeches, read on.
+If you are looking for maid of honor speech examples or ideas, read on.

 A decade ago, most wedding speech requests we were getting were for best man speeches.
 But that is no longer the case.
 We have been getting more and more requests for maid of honor wedding speeches.
 And we have also been getting more requests for parental speeches, such as father of the groom or mother of the bride speeches.

 Remember that the most important aspect of your speech is to be yourself.
 Speak from the heart.
 It also helps to be funny.
 While emotion is the hallmark of a great maid of honor speech, storytelling is the meat of it.

 Each of these sample maid of honor speeches was custom written by our speech writers.
 Feel free to get inspired and find tips and ideas in them.
 Or contact us to write just as wonderful and personal a custom maid of honor speech for you.